elasticpath/html5-reference-storefront/README.md

 <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/README.md#running-html5-reference-storefront-locally"><b>locally</b></a> or <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/README.md#running-html5-reference-storefront-remotely"><b>remotely</b></a>.

 **NOTE:** Due to <a href="http://en.wikipedia.org/wiki/Cross-origin_resource_sharing">CORS</a>, you must set up a proxy to handle the requests between Cortex API and HTML5 Storefront.
 We use Apache HTTP Server 2.4 in the instructions below.
-For convenience/reference, we provide pre-configured Apache config files you can copy over to your local Apache deployment.
+For reference, we provide pre-configured Apache config files you can copy over to your local Apache deployment.
 Any proxy works, but Apache HTTP Server is the only server we test.

 <h3>Installing HTML5 Reference Storefront Sources</h3>